Hitscan Hyperlight Mouse Review

 This mouse has a 250 mAh battery.
 Hitscan advertises a 75-hour battery life, and we expect this to be attainable with a 1000Hz polling rate.

-Note that if you buy the 8k dongle, the higher polling rates will consume battery life considerably faster.
+If you buy the 8k receiver, the higher polling rates will consume battery life considerably faster.
 Hitscan doesn't have any additional battery life estimates for higher polling rates, but we expect around a maximum of around 15–20 hours using an 8000Hz polling rate based on other mice we've tested with the same battery size.
-If you have this mouse and want to share your experience with the battery life, leave a comment below.
+If you have this mouse and want to share your experience with the battery life, leave a comment.

 Cable